nus-cs2103-AY2021S2/ip/docs/README.md

 ![done_image](images/done.png)

 ## Search for tasks
-Users search for tasks in their task list
+Users can search for tasks in their task list

 ## Usage